chasebrowndev/prettyls/README.md

 ## Installation

 #
 # AT THE MOMENT THIS (Github) IS THE ONLY PLACE YOU CAN INSTALL THIS!
 I HAVE NOT UPLOADED IT ANYWHERE ELSE YET!
+THE FOLLOWING IS PLACEHOLDER TEXT:
 #
 ### AUR (Arch Linux)